Dimtemp/PowerShell-training/120-pipeline-in-depth.md

 #### Note: as with most PowerShell exercises, it's best not to copy-paste the command's, but to actually type them.
 Use keyboard navigation (arrow up/down, home, end) to speed up entering commands in PowerShell.

 #### Note: make sure you are working with a computer that has the Active Directory PowerShell module installed.
+In the lab environment, we work with the LON-CL1 virtual machine.

 ## Task 1: pipeline binding, in depth
 1. Open a PowerShell console.